Mole Creek, Tasmania

 Westmoreland Falls is a magnificent hidden gem tucked away in lush rainforest, just a short 15 minute drive from Mole Creek.
 Driving to the waterfall from Mole Creek was relatively easy, though signage is rather poor.
 It is very easy to drive past the carpark area of the Westmoreland Falls, due to lack of signage.

-The track to the falls is marked by small ribbons and arrows, which guide you through the dense scrub to your destination.
-The walk itself is typical for an uneven bush track, with sections of the walk quite steep.
-After approximately 40 minutes of walking, you reach Westmoreland Falls, and the effort is well worth it.
+The track to the falls is marked by small ribbons and arrows that guide you through the dense scrub.
+The walk itself is typical for an uneven bush track with sections of the walk quite steep.
+After approximately 1 hour of walking, you reach Westmoreland Falls and the effort is well worth it.

 If you're visiting North / North West Tasmania, Westmoreland Falls is definitely worth checking out.
 For a full day of waterfalls, consider visiting Lobster Falls, near Mole Creek, or the beautiful Liffey Falls, just 30 minutes away by car.

 Click on an image to view in fullscreen

 Distances are measured 'as the crows fly' and are not reflective of road distance or hiking distances.